 - She currently lives in California, but spent most of her career in Texas, a no-income-tax state.

-- She buys on impulse (once bought a $5,000 infrared sauna over lunchtime).
+- Buys on impulse (once bought a $5,000 infrared sauna over lunchtime)

-- She does occasional irrational spending (like the $20,000 infinity pool she no longer uses)
+- Does occasional irrational spending (like the $20,000 infinity pool she no longer uses)

-- She rarely cooks, relies on her microwave, and eats out often.
+- Doesn’t cook, relies on her microwave, and eats out often

-- She owns stupid timeshares but seldom uses them.
+- Owns stupid timeshares, but seldom uses them

 - She contributes a substantial amount to her retirement accounts but doesn’t maximize them.

-- She has a lower risk tolerance as she prefers investing in annuities over stocks.
+- Has a lower risk tolerance as she prefers investing in annuities over stocks

 - She has no student loan or significant credit card debts.